Program Overview

 The graduate has reliably demonstrated the ability to

-5. Recognize and evaluate the various factors affecting the acceptance and underwriting of any insurance risk.
+- Identify and evaluate the various factors affecting the acceptance of insurance risks.

 Business Insurance Program Coordinator